blockterms/whitepaper/README.md

 2. Currency of the Contract
 3. FlatFeestructure addr:val,addr:val......
 4. PartnershipStructure addr:val,addr:val......
+5. LocationStructure addr:location,addr:location....
-5. A Website Address where users can find more information
+6. A Website Address where users can find more information
 ```

 The format of the data could be slightly different depending on the underlying blockchain capabilities.
 The data should be serializable to json or xml very easily.
 Consistency and standardization of this format is very important to make blockterms information on the blockchain interoperable with other emerging systems in distributed ledger technology space.